 Today marks the end of the safari.
 You’ll transfer to an airstrip in the northern Serengeti and fly back to Kilimanjaro International Airport to connect to your onward flight.

-Kilimanjaro Airport Hotel: 3-star lodge with swimming pool.
+Kilimanjaro Airport Hotel: 4-star lodge with swimming pool.

-Ngorongoro: 4-star hotel with swimming pool and all amenities.
+Ngorongoro: 5-star hotel with swimming pool and all amenities.

 Serengeti: Wilderness style tents with ensuite bush shower and flushing toilet.
-The Central Serengeti camp is open all year round.
-The Northern Serengeti camp is a “seasonal” camp only open during the migration period.
+The Central Serengeti camps are open all year round.
+The Northern Serengeti camps are “seasonal” and only open during the migration period.